cyrusimap/cyrus-imapd/docsrc/imap/reference/admin/murder/murder-installation.rst

-    that all your machines are keyed properly, as we have seen problems with different clients trying to authenticate to different services (e.g. imap.imap-pool instead of imap.pool-frontend-1), so test the clients in use in your enviornment and be sure that they work with whatever keying scheme you use.
+    that all your machines are keyed properly, as we have seen problems with different clients trying to authenticate to different services (e.g. imap.imap-pool instead of imap.pool-frontend-1), so test the clients in use in your environment and be sure that they work with whatever keying scheme you use.

 **Clients dealing with referrals**